The story of Mek, founder of the Ykeallo Foundation

 By motivating them to leave their comfort zone in order to participate.
 By teaching them not wanting too much right away but taking small steps to achieve their goals.
 Guiding them to voluntary work, so they can get acquainted with society and society with them.
 To enable them to start taking steps independently, so that they can find their very own Marcels and Henkies.

 Mek Ykeallo (1966) owns a restaurant called Azmarino in Amsterdam.
-He has a daughter and a son and lives with his sweetheart Annemarie and their little dog Bobbie in Amsterdam Osdorp.
+He has a daughter and a son and lives with his sweetheart Annemarie and their two dogs in Amsterdam Osdorp.